tomerwolgithub/question-decomposition-to-sql/README.md

 To test a trained model and store its predictions, configure the following parameters in `test.py`:
 * `checkpoint_path`: path to the trained QDMR parser model to be evaluated
 * `dev_set_file`: name of the dev set `csv` to generate predictions for
-* `predictions_output_file`: path to output file to store the parser's generated predictions
+* `predictions_output_file`: the output file to store the parser's generated predictions

 And run the following command:
 ```bash